micmiccitymax/dsc180b02-site/README.md

 ## What are we trying to predict
 <img src="/assets/img/infowars.png">

 For our research, we are using our training dataset to predict whether a random article, regardless of the genre, is misinformative or not.
-We will train our models so that it learns the commonalities of misinformation for a set topic.
+After Preprocessing with TFIDF We will train our models so that it learns the commonalities of misinformation for a set topic.
 Then we will test our findings onto a random article to see if our model can accurately predict whether that article is misinformative or not.
-We use the scores of the Decision Tree, Naive Bayes, Logistic Regression, Random Forest Classifier, Stacking Model, and SVM to test our models’ accuracies.
+We use the scores of the Decision Tree, Logistic Regression, Random Forest Classifier, and SVM to test our models’ accuracies.
 After our models make a prediction on a random genre article, we want to examine differences of misinformation across different genres of news.
 ## What models are we using for prediction
 ### Decision Tree
 #### A Machine Learning method that involves many leafs and branches to reach a classification